 Choice of an academic job

 201 of the 203 applicants reviewed were men.
 Initial job status was successfully determined in all 203 applicants.
-Job status was categorized in 62% of the applicants after contact personally or via fellowship director, with the remainder being categorized by Internet search.
+Job status was categorized in 62% of the applicants after contact personally or via fellowship director, with the remainder being categorized by internet search.
 74 applicants (36%) had taken an academic job as their first job upon completion of fellowship, while 129 applicants (64%) chose a first job in private practice.

 Univariate analysis – statistically significant factors